 - Weather can be brutal

-Limited Services – Why Planning Is Important In Rural Areas
+Limited Services – Why Being Prepared Is Important

 However, without proper planning on essential supplies, you might find yourself stranded without food or gas.